Jennifer T. Matthews

 Founder of Creative’s XP LLC

-Jennifer Matthews is an Architectural Designer at SS&A Design Collective and Founder of Creative’s XP LLC.
-Jennifer has worked on architectural projects for multiple DC Metro healthcare providers and nationwide government entities.
-She was awarded the 2018 Healthcare Design Magazine's Educator Honor Award for creating an annual event that introduced architecture students to healthcare design and career opportunities.
+Jennifer Taylor Matthews, Associate AIA, NOMA, Lean Practitioner, is a Medical Planner and Architectural Designer at SS&A Design Collective, as well as the Founder of Creative’s XP LLC.
+With a portfolio that includes architectural projects for multiple DC Metro healthcare providers and nationwide government entities, Jennifer brings a wealth of experience to her work.
+In recognition of her contributions to the field, she received Healthcare Design Magazine's 2018 Educator Honor Award for organizing an annual event that introduced architecture students to healthcare design and career opportunities.

-Jennifer is a 2013 architecture graduate from the Tuskegee University Robert R. Taylor School of Architecture and Construction Science and 2020 graduate of the Business Design and Arts Leadership program at the Savannah College of Art and Design (SCAD).
-She also served as the 2013-2014 National Vice President of the American Institute of Architecture Students (AIAS) and 2015-2019 President of the Tuskegee Architecture and Construction Alumni Association (TACAA).
+Jennifer earned her Bachelor of Architecture in 2013 from the Tuskegee University Robert R. Taylor School of Architecture and Construction Science.
+In 2020, she further expanded her expertise by completing the Business Design and Arts Leadership program at the Savannah College of Art and Design (SCAD).
+She has also demonstrated strong leadership within the profession, serving as the 2013-2014 National Vice President of the American Institute of Architecture Students (AIAS) and as President of the Tuskegee Architecture and Construction Alumni Association (TACAA) from 2015 to 2019.

 After my experience with the AIAS and working in an architecture firm for two years, I was no longer interested in a design-based graduate degree.
 I wanted to understand the business side of creative entities and how to establish a startup company.
 The Savannah College of Art and Design (SCAD) offered a degree in Business Design and Arts Leadership (now titled Creative Business Leadership), and it was the perfect mix of creative business strategy with the underlying understanding of business finances.
 The degree, in my opinion, was like the “creative approach to an MBA.”
 I decided to pursue this degree to understand how creative businesses operated with the ultimate goal to launch a professional development platform that would support architectural graduates in their paths towards career success.